skiadas/NumberTheoryCourse/notes/proofs_induction_other.md

     > Every non-empty subset of the natural numbers must have a smallest element

     We will see examples of this principle as we move along.
+But every time we say "let's take the smallest ..." we are applying this principle.